Browse Journals and Peer-Reviewed Series

 The Pepperdine Dispute Resolution Law Journal seeks to facilitate an intellectual discourse on the rapidly evolving field of alternative dispute resolution.
 We are committed to publishing a wide variety of articles presenting different viewpoints and perspectives from practitioners, academics, and students.

-Pepperdine Journal of Communication Research (Communication)The Pepperdine Journal of Communication Research seeks to pursue truth and academic excellence in the field of communication by recognizing outstanding student scholarship that explores interpersonal, intercultural, organizational, rhetorical, and media communication.
+Pepperdine Journal of Communication Research (Communication)The Pepperdine Journal of Communication Research seeks to pursue truth and academic excellence in the field of communication by recognizing outstanding student scholarship that explores interpersonal, organizational, rhetoric and leadership, and intercultural communication.
 Through rigorous peer-review, the Journal strives to contribute to ongoing discussions in communication studies by publishing student papers that investigate a variety of contemporary topics and issues.

 Pepperdine Law Review (School of Law)The Pepperdine Law Review is a scholarly legal journal edited and published by students at the Pepperdine University School of Law.
 Members of the Law Review are selected on the basis of academic excellence and outstanding scholarship, and membership in the Law Review is recognized as both an honor and a unique educational experience.
 The members of the Law Review edit articles written by professors, lawyers, judges, legislators, and other scholars, as well as producing their own Comments or Notes on legal developments and significant cases.